argilla-io/argilla/docs/_source/getting_started/installation/deployments/cloud_providers.md

 argilla-aws
 ```

-Available ami depends on region.
-The provided ami is available for eu-west regions and is an ubuntu-16.04-server image.
+Available Amazon Machine Instance (AMI) depends on region.
+The provided AMI is available for eu-west regions and is an ubuntu-16.04-server image.
 To find available recent images, go to the [AWS AMI Marketplace](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstances:) and filter by `ubuntu`
 (don't forget to choose your targeted region).